 The rest of the market is very fragmented with electronics giants, fitness tracking brands, and traditional watchmakers all competing for a slice of the growing market that is showing no signs of slowing down.

-In this guide, we’ll run through every brand that makes up the smartwatch market in 2021.
+In this guide, we’ll run through every major smartwatch brand on the market in 2021.